open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q2: What kind of software will we be using for this internship?

-+ As a part of this internship, you will be working with software and languages including Git, GitHub, Gitter, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, Docker, HTML5, JavaScript, Node.js, and Angular.
++ As a part of this internship, you will be working with software and languages including Git, GitHub, Discord, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, Docker, HTML5, JavaScript, Node.js, and Angular.

 #### Q3: Where can I find more information about this internship?